happybono/SonataSmooth/README.md

 ### 3. Rectangular (Uniform) Mean Filter
 #### How it works
 A simple sliding-window average over 2 × r + 1 points honoring the selected Boundary Mode (Symmetric, Replicate, Zero‑Pad).
-In Adaptive mode the window shrinks at edges and averages only in‑range samples.
+In Adaptive mode, the window shrinks at edges and averages only in‑range samples (no zero or repeat padding is used).

 #### Principle
 Every neighbor contributes equally (uniform weights).